OpenMDAO/OpenMDAO-Procedures/release/index.rst

 After branch testing is complete, it may be time to create a new OpenMDAO release.
 The ``release`` tool and its subcommands described below make the process a little easier.
-The procedure to create and publish a release is as follows:
+The basic commands to create and publish a release are as follows:

 ::